 Can primers cause acne?

-Primers help with oil control but can, under rare circumstances, clog your pores leading to breakouts, especially if you have sensitive skin.
-However, if you pick a primer formulated for acne-prone skin, it saves you from breakouts.
+Primers help with oil control but can, under rare circumstances, clog your pores leading to breakouts, especially if you have highly sensitive skin.
+However, if you pick a hypoallergenic primer formulated for acne-prone skin, it saves you from breakouts.

 Can I use a moisturizer instead of a primer?